rachjgriff/bank/README.md

 As a bank account holder
 So that I can save for a holiday
 I can deposit money into my bank account

+As a bank account holder
+So that I can buy lots of nice clothes for my holiday
+I can withdraw money from my bank account